2018 Copa do Brasil final stages: Match 87

+Match 1 was the first one with VAR Technologie in national competition in Brazil.

 Tied 2–2 on aggregate, Cruzeiro won on penalties and advanced to the semi-finals.

 Semi-finals

 Draw

 The draw to determine the home-and-away teams for both legs was held on 22 August 2018, 11:00 at CBF headquarters in Rio de Janeiro.

 Matches

 The first legs were played on 12 September and the second legs were played on 26 September 2018.